Goluxas/astar/README.md

 Pathfinding set to once every 10 frames: Mantaining roughly max frame rate (40) even at worst position.
 No effect on algo speed, obviously.
 There's some hitching at the very worst and the trail delays a bit behind, but this is good.

+Fixed another bug in the Heap logic where updated nodes would not be resorted higher.
+Processing times in the very worst case are still ~100ms, but it seems generally smoother.
+I think at this point the algorithm is properly (if not maximally) optimized, and the biggest slowdown is the size of the grid.
+320x160 is small for pixels but probably more granular than you would need for a real use-case.
+In this case, the ball is bigger than the grid tiles!

 ## Up Next

 ~~Add timer.~~